dCache/dcache-book2/config-alarms.md

 `SERVER-SIDE (OPTIONAL) ALARMS`
 Logging events which arrive at the alarm server, but which do not carry a specific alarm type marker (these may be events at any logging level, not just ERROR), can nevertheless be redefined as a specific type of alarm via a set of filters provided by the administrator.
 These filters or custom alarm definitions reside in a special XML file usually written to the alarms space.
 Further explanation as to how to create such filters is given in another section below.

-Alarm Priority
+ALARM PRIORITY
 --------------

-The notion of alarm or alert carries the implication that this particular error or condition requires user attention/intervention; there may be, however, differences in urgency which permit the ordering of such notices in terms of degree of importance.
-DCACHE allows the administrator complete control over this prioritization.
+The notion of alarm or alert carries the implication that this particular error or condition requires user attention/intervention; there may be, however, differences in urgency which permit the ordering of such notices in terms of degree of importance. dCache allows the administrator complete control over this prioritization.

 The available priority levels are: